 - Wet floors;

 - Cracked pavement;

 Sometimes, a victim may not have a camera with which they can take pictures of the hazard that caused their fall or may be physically unable to do so due to their injuries.
 In these instances, individuals who witnessed the accident can often testify as to how an accident occurred.
 For this reason, eyewitness statements can often be extremely important in establishing negligence on the part of a property owner after a slip and fall accident.

 Many businesses that are open to the public use surveillance cameras to dissuade people from stealing or engaging in other illegal activity.
 Fortunately for slip and fall victims, the footage captured by surveillance cameras can also help them establish that their accident was caused by negligence.
 In some cases, a business may be reluctant to provide a slip and fall accident with this type of footage if it plans to fight a legal claim.
 Fortunately, there are ways that an attorney can compel the production of relevant evidence and can also take steps to prevent a party from destroying it.

 Call a Boca Raton Personal Injury Lawyer Today to Discuss Your Case

 If you have been injured in a slip and fall accident that occurred on someone else’s property, you may be able to recover significant compensation for your losses.
 Examples of the kinds of damages that are often available to victims in slip and fall cases include those for medical expenses, lost income, loss of quality of life, and physical and emotional pain and suffering.
-For a free consultation with a Boca Raton personal injury attorney, call Lavalle, Brown & Ronan at 888-646-1315.
+For a free consultation with a personal injury attorney in Boca, call Lavalle, Brown & Ronan at 888-646-1315.